 Generally, the base components of the kit include a harness, anchor strap, carabiners, a shock absorber and a simple bag to keep it all in.
 With less than half-a-dozen items, a user can engage with work being conducted at heights using a variety of different safety systems while remaining protected from falls and being compliant with relevant safe work legislation

 At Height Safety Engineers, we developed our own ‘roofer’s kit’, using carefully chosen components, that takes Best Practice and Makes it Perfect.

 Height Safety Engineers has numerous team members working at heights every day; I spent two years installing safety systems on roofs myself.
 There are two main motivators that workers consider while on the job.

 The first is “getting it done” and the second is being comfortable.
 This especially applies when it comes to putting on a harness and setting up fall prevention equipment before embarking on working at heights.

 Choosing the best piece of equipment that is comfortable and easy to use, but is also best in class at doing its job, is critical to ensuring that when the scale tips towards “getting it done”, it is still being done safely.

 When considering which harness to include in our kit, we first looked at what was required.
-For a harness to be complaint for working at heights it must be full body (over the shoulders and around the hips, not just one or the other), have both front and rear attachment points and be compliant to Australian Standards (AS/NZS 1891.1:2007 if you want to play along at home).
+For a harness to be compliant for working at heights it must be full body (over the shoulders and around the hips, not just one or the other), have both front and rear attachment points and be compliant to Australian Standards (AS/NZS 1891.1:2007 if you want to play along at home).

 After careful consideration, Height Safety Engineers chose the Skylotec CS-2.
 We chose the Skylotec on the basis that it was easy to use, has an ultra-light weight and the high-quality manufacturing.